 An HE STA that has a pending frame for the AP, upon the reception of a Trigger frame containing at least one eligible RA-RU, if the OBO counter of an HE STA is not greater than the number of eligible RA-RUs in a Trigger frame from that AP, then the HE STA shall set its OBO counter to zero and randomly select one of the eligible RA-RUs.
 Otherwise, the HE STA decrements its OBO counter by the number of eligible RA-RUs in the Trigger frame.

-In the example shown in Figure 27-5 (Illustration of the UORA procedure), HE STA 1 and HE STA 2, both associated with the AP and that has a pending frame for the AP, decrement their nonzero OBO counters by the eligible RA-RUs indicated in the Trigger frame where the AID12 subfield is 0.
+In the example shown in Figure 27-5 (Illustration of the UORA procedure), upon the reception of the Trigger frame 1, (#14211)HE STA 1 and HE STA 2, both associated with the AP and that has a pending frame for the AP, decrement their nonzero OBO counters by the eligible RA-RUs indicated in the Trigger frame where the AID12 subfield is 0.
 HE STA 3, which is not associated with the AP but has a pending frame for the AP, decrements its nonzero OBO counter by the eligible RA-RUs indicated in the Trigger frame where the AID12 subfield is 2045.
 HE STA 4, which is associated with the AP and has a pending frame for the AP, is assigned RU6 and does not decrement its nonzero OBO counter.
 HE STA 4 will transmit its pending frame in an HE TB PPDU using the assigned RU6.
 HE STA 4 still has pending frame for the AP so it maintains OBO counter and resumes random access in next Trigger frame.

-If the OBO counter is greater than the number of eligible RA-RUs, then the STA resumes with its OBO counter in the next Trigger frame with RUs assigned for random access.
-In the example shown in Figure 27-5 (Illustration of the UORA procedure), after receiving Trigger frame 1, HE STA 1 transmits an HE TB PPDU because its OBO counter decrements to 0.
+After receiving Trigger frame 1, HE STA 1 transmits an HE TB PPDU because its OBO counter decrements to 0.
 HE STA 1 then randomly selects RU2 from RU1, RU2, and RU3 which are assigned to AID12 subfield value 0.
 HE STA 2, HE STA 3, and HE STA 4 hold their OBO counters and wait for the next Trigger frame because their OBO counters don't decrement to 0.
-On receiving Trigger frame 2, HE STA 2, HE STA 3, and HE STA 4 decrement their OBO counters to 0 and each transmit their pending frame in an HE TB PPDU on a randomly selected RU.
+After receiving Trigger frame 2, HE STA 2, HE STA 3, and HE STA 4 decrement their OBO counters to 0 and each transmit their pending frame in an HE TB PPDU on a randomly selected RU.(#14211)

 If the selected RU is idle as a result of both physical and virtual CS as defined in 27.5.3.5 (UL MU CS mechanism), the HE STA transmits the HE TB PPDU in the selected RU following the rules of 27.10.4 (Multi-TID A-MPDU and ack-enabled A-MPDU).
 If the selected RU is considered busy as a result of either physical or virtual CS, then the HE STA shall not transmit the HE TB PPDU and the STA shall randomly select its OBO counter in the range of 0 and OCW.